xai provider plugin for Grok models. The

 xai plugin registers video generation through the shared

-video_generate tool.- Default video model:
+video_generate tool.- Default model:

 - Aspect ratios:

-480P,720P - Duration: 1-15 seconds for generation/image-to-video, 1-10 seconds when
+480P/720P; Video 1.5 also supports1080P; all generation modes default to480P - Duration: 1-15 seconds for generation/image-to-video, 1-10 seconds when

-using
+using classic

 video_generate.timeoutMsoragents.defaults.videoGenerationModel.timeoutMsis set

-provider selection, and failover behavior.
+parameters, provider selection, and failover behavior.

 Image generation